 Fixed to the right of his belt, Raylan wears the light brown full-grain leather Bianchi Model 59 Special Agent® thumb break paddle holster, model #19128, for a smooth right-handed draw of his full-size Glock 17.

-The embossed tooling of his brown leather belt coordinates with his slightly darker but equally decorative custom Lucchese cowboy boots in “cigar” brown ostrich leg.
+The embossed tooling of his brown leather belt coordinates with his slightly darker but equally decorative Justin cowboy boots made from brown anteater.

 After switching between a Rolex and a TAG Heuer in the pilot episode, “Riverbrook” (episode 1.02) establishes the latter as Raylan’s everyday timepiece.